ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 * returning the number of elements: _O(1)_
 * finding an element: _O(1)_

-## Buffer: extensible strings
+## Buffer: Extensible Strings
-Buffers provide an efficient way to accumulate a sequence of bytes in a single place.
+Buffers provide an efficient way to accumulate a byte sequence in a single place.
 They are mutable.

 * adding a char: _O(1)_ if the buffer is big enough, or _O(log n)_ on